riban-bw/piPyHeating/README.md

   - Turn heating on and off
   - Adjust room temperature set-point
   - Not yet implemented: Scan and add temperature sensors
-  - Not yet implemented: Adjust timers
+  - Add, modify and delete timers
 - Amazon Alexa control
   - Turn heating on and off, e.g. "Alexa, turn heating on"